-Aichi International School provides students with an environment to grow as global citizens.
-AIS holds many special events with international flavors throughout the school year, including a school sleepover, sports day, Tanabata party, talent show, Halloween party, Christmas concert, Thanksgiving Day lunch, cherry blossom family picnic and speech contest.
+Aichi International School aims to provide students with a variety of events and experiences that help to enrich their school life and the learning process.
 To give you an idea of what goes on at Aichi International School throughout the year please check out the following slideshow presentation; A year in the life of Aichi International School

 AIS is not only an international school, but it is also a bilingual school based in Japan.
 Therefore, it is important for the school to not only teach Japanese students about the international environment, but it is also an aim of the school to allow both Japanese and international students the opportunities to learn about Nagoya and Japan as well.

 Besides learning in the Japanese language, AIS also has events such as a Tanabata festival, in July, and Setsubun celebrations, in February, so that students can further their understanding of Japanese culture and values.

 AIS also holds events for students to learn about cultures from outside of Japan.

 Students can enjoy playing a wide variety of games at the annual AIS Halloween party.

 The Christmas concert is another special evening, with the performance held at a theater away from the AIS building.
 The entire musical is written and composed by the AIS staff.